Mohamedizzath/mediation-swift-iso20022-module/README.md

 Follow the steps given below to build the SWIFT ISO20022 Mediation Module from the source code.

 1. Get a clone or download the source from [Github](https://github.com/wso2-extensions/mediation-swift-iso20022-module).
-2. Run the following Maven command from the `mediation-swift-iso20022-module` directory: `mvn clean install`.
+2. Run the following Maven command from the `mediation-swift-iso20022-module` directory: `mvn clean package`.
 3. The ZIP file of the connector is created in the `mediation-swift-iso20022-module/target` directory.